AvinZarlez/processing-vscode/README.md

 ### Syntax highlighting

-Open any .pde file, or simply choose "Processing" from the drop down menu in the bottom right corner.
+Open any .pde file, or choose "Processing" from the drop down menu in the bottom right corner.

 ### Snippets